V-Sekai/manuals/decisions/20240326-heartstrings-vr.md

-# Proposed: "Cafe Serenade" - A VR Dating Sim Experience
+# Draft: "Cafe Serenade" - A VR Dating Sim Experience

 ## The Context